Spain is a top destination for EFL teachers. English is the most studied foreign language in every stage in the Spanish education system.

 - The pleasant Mediterranean climate

 - The exquisite gastronomy all Spanish people are very proud of.
-No doubt that the Mediterranean diet has been repeatedly called the best and healthiest in the world.
+No doubt that the Mediterranean diet has been repeatedly called the best and healthiest globally.

 - The language.
-Spanish is the second most spoken language worldwide and the figure of those speaking Spanish as their second language is expected to grow more in the very near future.
+Spanish is the second most spoken language worldwide, and the figure of those speaking Spanish as their second language is expected to grow more.

 Where to teach English in Spain